k3yb0ardn1nja/sample-push-plugin/README.md

 		tns run android

-- Click Register to register the device in Backend Services and you can start sending push notifications from your account.
+- Click Register to register the device in Telerik Platform and you can start sending push notifications from your account.

 ## iOS